 In this scenario, the balloon is acting as a councillor; an ethereal being listening freely with no ability to retort; no judgement.
 In essence, the video acts as a reminder that we all carry our scars, we all have our stories, and that is what we all have in common.
 Our differences are what bind us in one unifying thing - HUMANITY.

-‘LOVE YOU, BYE.’ is the first taste of an enthralling new journey for LARRY PINK THE HUMAN with many more wonders still to come.
+‘LOVE YOU, BYE.’ was the first taste of an enthralling new journey for LARRY PINK THE HUMAN with many more wonders still to come.